 Air Traffic Control is in constant contact with all aircraft, and they define their route and heights.
 If you feel an aircraft is flying where it shouldn't be then please contact us using the details below and we will investigate this.

 What if I have a question about a specific aircraft or noise - who do I contact?

-Write to: Edinburgh Airport, Capital House, Edinburgh EH12 9DN
+Write to: Communications team, Edinburgh Airport, Terminal Building, Edinburgh EH12 9DN

 Dedicated free noise enquiry line: 0800 731 3397

 All callers will be asked to leave their name and contact information, along with details of the date and time of any disturbance.
 All calls are recorded and complaints investigated.